amy-acharya/cirrus-weather/README.md

 **results.html**: HTML file for processing and visualization of query results.

 **weatherdb.sqlite**: The database that stores all the database tables.
+This database is not included (too large to upload).

 **zipcount.json**: Contains the zip code count for each state.
 Used to determine whether all zip codes for the current state have been collected or not.